Post Office Network Business Development Group Report

 Working Group 2: Service Hubs

 A parallel Working Group to ‘Develop a Nationwide Pilot of Post Office Service Hubs’ was also established in February 2016.
-The Group is to run a pilot programme for developing rural Post Offices as ‘Service Hubs’ which extend citizen access in rural areas to transport and health services.
+The Group was to run a pilot programme for developing rural Post Offices as ‘Service Hubs’ which would extend citizen access in rural areas to transport and health services.

-The Group is Chaired by the Minister of State for Rural Economic Development, Ann Phelan, and includes representation from the Postmasters, relevant Government Departments and An Post.
-The group is aiming to have Pilots in place later this year.
+The Group was Chaired by the then Minister of State for Regional Economic Development, Michael Ring, and included representation from Postmasters, relevant Government Departments and An Post.
+The group aimed to have Pilots in place by late 2016.